 - Increasing government borrowing (due to higher government spending on benefits and lower tax revenue.

-The UK has been experiencing a prolonged downturn since the start of 2008, when we first went into recession.
-There was only a temporary escape in 2010, when we had five quarters of positive economic growth.
-But, overall the picture is of a stagnating economy.
+The UK has been experiencing a prolonged downturn since the start of 2008 when we first went into recession.
+There was only a temporary escape in 2010 when we had four quarters of positive economic growth.
+But, overall the picture of a stagnating economy and economic downturn.

 It is easier to see the downturn from this graph showing real GDP growth compared to the trend rate.

-In the post war periods, we experienced quite a few downturns where the economy temporarily saw falling growth rates.
+In the post-war period, we experienced quite a few downturns where the economy temporarily saw falling growth rates.

 In the 1960s, these downturns still saw positive growth (although very low growth)